Justice Reform Initiative

 It has the potential to impact on the confidence, quality of life, job prospects, health, and control over life decisions of all people as they age.
 As well as its individual impacts, ageism can also deny society the enormous range of benefits that can flow, economically and socially, from the full participation of all people as they age.
 A very stark example of this is the reported high levels of age discrimination in the workplace which reveal that close to 50% of employera have policies not to recruit people over the age of 50 years.

-On Tuesday May 17, EveryAGE Counts held a Human Rights Webinar ‘The missing link: Australian leadership and support for a UN Convention on the Rights of Older Persons.'
+Watch the Human Rights Webinar ‘The missing link: Australian leadership and support for a UN Convention on the Rights of Older Persons.'

 EveryAGE Counts Co-chair Marlene Krasovitski facilitated a lively and engaging discussion with keynote speakers and panellists on how we can galvanise and mobilise Australian Government leadership domestically and on the global stage in the creation of a UN Convention on the Rights of Older Persons.